canjs/can-rest-model/can-rest-model.md

 - [can-connect/data/parse/parse.parseListProp] Specify the property to find the list data within a `getList` response.
 - [can-connect/data/parse/parse.parseListData] Return the correctly formatted data for a `getList` response.
 - [can-connect/base/base.queryLogic] - Specify the identity properties of the
   type.
-This is built automatically from the `Map` if [can-define/map/map] is used.
+This is built automatically from the `ObjectType` if [can-observable-object] is used.

 @return {connection} Returns a connection object.